ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 ![Right-sizing economics: list-price token cost compared with Vectara hallucination rates.](/posts/2026-05-18-smarter-systems-with-leaner-models/right-sizing.png)

-_A comparison of the cost for a million token versus the hallucination rates of three popular flagship LLMs and their smaller counterparts._
+_A comparison of the cost for a million tokens versus the hallucination rates of three popular flagship LLMs and their smaller counterparts._

 That does not prove a small model is better for every workflow.
 It proves the opposite of the old default: you cannot infer the right model from size alone.